TABLE OF CONTENTS

 - Sales staff remains the same

-- One new jelly introduced each year for the next 36 months
+- 1 new jelly introduced each year for the next 36 months

-Clearly, the aggressive forecast is a fuller and more aspirational estimate.
-While there are no numbers tied to the bullets in these examples, when executed properly, the aggressive forecast will incur more expenses, but generate greater opportunities for continued growth.
+The aggressive forecast is a fuller and more aspirational estimate.
+While there are no numbers tied to the bullets in these examples, when executed properly, the aggressive revenue forecast could incur more expenses than the conservative forecast, but generate greater opportunities for continued growth.

 5. Double Check Your Key Ratios

-Employing an aggressive forecast will provide more revenue opportunities while also driving greater expenses.
-You can balance your revenue and expenses by reviewing three specific ratios that that impact how much you can invest back in your business:
+Employing an aggressive revenue forecast will provide more opportunities while potentially driving greater expenses.
+You can balance your revenue and expenses by reviewing 3 ratios that that impact how much you can invest back in your business:

 Operating Profit Margin